Kazaureil/Student-Information-Flask-Web-Application-2.0/README.md

 # Student-Information-Flask-Web-Application

-Use Mysql as database for this application
+Used Mysql as database for this application